Apple shares rise on holiday forecast powered by Watches, AirPods and streaming

 But the above-expectations forecast for the holiday shopping quarter - traditionally Apple’s biggest sales quarter of the year - suggested that Apple’s price cuts on many iPhones were helping it regain momentum.

 In September, the company unveiled a lineup that included the new iPhone 11 priced at $699, $50 lower than the debut price of its predecessor, the iPhone XR.
-Moreover, Apple has broken with its past practice of offering few discounts by continuing to run aggressive trade-in deals that lower upgrade prices for existing iPhone owners in the United States.

 “The starting price of $699 is a factor in bringing more people into the market and giving people just another reason to upgrade,” Cook told Reuters.
 “In China specifically ... we picked locally relevant price points that were more similar to the price points that had great success with earlier.”